A confidential space to explore thoughts, feelings,

 The workshops are for qualified therapists and counselling/psychotherapy trainees.

-Clients/lay-persons with enough basic knowledge are also welcome.
+Clients/lay-persons with an interest in C.G.
+Jung’s psychology are also welcome.

 “The privilege of a lifetime is to become who you truly are.”